lifemikey/objectstorage-swift/interacting-in-portal.md

 At any point in time, a container can be deleted from the cluster, so long as the container holds no data (files or folders).
 Before you can delete the container, all files and folders must also be deleted or, if they are still needed, can be copied, moved or downloaded to another location.

 1. Access the {{site.data.keyword.objectstorageshort}} screen on the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
-2. Click **Delete** .
+2. Click **Delete**.
 A **Delete Container** confirmation box appears.
 3. Click **Yes** to delete the container.
 Click **No** to cancel the request.

-After a container wasn deleted, it can't be retrieved.
+After a container was deleted, it can't be retrieved.
 It must be re-added and all files or folders that were within the container must also be added back to the cluster.